openo-beta/Open-O/.devcontainer/README.md

 * You can find more information about the Open-OSP EMR project and its development environment in the project's documentation.

+## Switching Branches

+* If you're having issues with the containers after changing branches, it may be due to the container configuration being different on the new branch from the one you were on.
+* Fix:
+    1. Close Visual Studio Code.
+    2. Remove the containers, images, and volumes from docker so that the new containers can be loaded.
+    3. Relaunch Visual Studio Code.
+This will allow the new containers to be built.

+## Build Issues

+* Ensure prior to every build you run

+    ```zsh
+    make clean
+    ```
+* If the issue still persists remove the .m2 cache and then run the make clean command.

 ## Files Included in the Dev-Container Environment

 * **`.devcontainer/devcontainer.json`:** Defines the configuration for the development environment, including Docker